Electrical Programs

 Miscellaneous topics for the journeyperson electrician to include power distribution/transmission, solid state controls and relays, photoelectric and proximity controls and programmable controllers.

-Name: Terry Mount, Department Chair
+Name: Travis Hawkins, Interim Department Chair

 Office Location: DATS 155A